CallForce; Launched For a Dollar, Saving Clients Millions

 “Today we serve over 2,500 dental practices.
 We're nearing 200 employees.
 We've added millions and millions of dollars of revenue for our clients in just a few years.
 And we made number 395 on The Inc. 500 this year!“

-The entire operation has been bootstrapped (minus the one dollar purchase price) by Pinegar (CEO), Henson (CPO), and a third Co-founder the duo recruited, Connor Ludlow (COO).
+The entire operation has been bootstrapped (minus the one dollar purchase price) by Pinegar (CEO), Henson (CPO), and a third Co-founder the duo recruited, Conner Ludlow (COO).
 Most of those 200 employees are in the call center, on the phone making sales happen.

 “We have a pretty lean management team, because we’re bootstrapped.
 There's also project managers, engineers, support teams, and salespeople.
 We've grown mostly by word of mouth.”

 The premise behind CallForce is simple.
 Healthcare offices (dental offices specifically for now), leave a lot of money on the table, simply because they operate small offices that can’t do all the necessary followup.